 Fuel economy: Circumstances prevented putting on as many miles as I usually do, but let the record show that we averaged 22.8 mpg in a fairly even city/freeway mix.
 That’s not stellar, all considered, but it is fairly close to the EPA’s 24-mpg city estimate, if way off the averages my Chicago colleagues report.

-Steering/handling/braking: The main report comments pretty much tell the story.
-I think more low-end power would make for a more entertaining drive, which is another way of saying that the Dart is underpowered with this drivetrain.
+Steering/handling/braking: I think more low-end power would make for a more entertaining drive, which is another way of saying that the Dart is underpowered with this drivetrain.
 At least it handles in predictable, safe front-drive fashion, though the steering needs better road feel.
 The tester’s brakes were slightly grabby, thus requiring fairly delicate footwork, but stopping power seemed fine in routine driving.

-Quietness: I agree that wind noise is fairly low, but coarse-surface tire thrum is noticeable.
-The engine isn’t exceptionally smooth for a small 4-cylinder and, as the report says, it doesn’t sound that nice, especially at high rpm, where it becomes thrashy and strained.
+Quietness: The engine isn’t exceptionally smooth for a small 4-cylinder and, as the report says, it doesn’t sound that nice, especially at high rpm, where it becomes thrashy and strained.
 So yet another disappointment.

 Controls: This Limited had the nav system with 8.4-inch touchscreen and the “virtual” gauge cluster.
 Both scored points with me for their vivid, highly legible graphics.
 I’d forgotten that the gauge cluster is configurable on some models, but if the tester had this feature, it was well hidden.
 I didn’t play much with the nav system, but I had no issues about the climate-system ergonomics.
 The audio interface, though, was anything but intuitive, as some functions aren’t labeled clearly, at least by my logic.
 Worse, the entire infotainment system needs a separate “back” button covering all functions, not just on certain menus.
 The standard single-disc CD player is secreted in the center console bin, a semi-awkward location that was chosen, I suspect, to facilitate assembly-line installation, not user convenience.
 Perhaps this is another sign that CDs will soon disappear from cars like tape players have.
 That same bin also contains the USB port and other media plug-ins, again not very convenient.